 The reauthorization of the Child Care and Development Block Grant (the origination of CCRR funding) comes with many challenges across the United States.
 Many states are not prepared or equipped to implement the required changes.
 The changes include but are not limited to, expanding the fingerprint background checks to include the federal data base for all providers, including legally exempt; expanding subsidy payments to include a minimum of absences; a one year authorization period for child care subsidy approval and a benefit extension requirement for families who become ineligible due to increased income.
-These changes began implementation in 2016 and will continue through 2017.
+These changes have been implemented in 2017.